clux/probes.hugo/content/post/2021-04-11-tempo-tracing.md

 or debugging in mazes.
 ```

-## End
+## Future
 This is a young ecosystem, but the pieces are there.
 You can pin your versions as you upgrade, and have metrics, logs, traces, and multiple ways to move between them on Grafana.
 For the complete example operator from this post, see [controller-rs](https://github.com/clux/controller-rs), which will quickly have more up to date code than this post.

-Hope this has been useful!
+Hope this has been useful ✨🤗

-Note that compared to a full microservice cloud, this is a pretty simplified, toy demo.
+**NB**: compared to a full microservice cloud, this is a pretty simplified, toy demo.
 For the more complete microservice experience, keep an eye on future [TrueLayer Enineering blog posts](https://truelayer.com/blog/category/engineering), as we are looking to embrace Tempo in our Rust native, and heavily prometheus instrumented cloud.